MichaelMurawski/Showcase/README.md

 # Showcase
 Showcase for code and solved assignments

-WS (1) = Workshop 1, focus on Descriptive statistics
-WS (2) = Workshop 2, focus on Inferential statistics

-TS (1) = Time-Series Class (finished in january for hand-in, but not ready for posting yet)

-DTML (1) = Machine Learning - Decision Tree Model (will upload shortly)

-You can find the majority of my code here.
-I primarily use R,Python and VBA.
+You can find the majority of my code or excel models here.
+I exclusively use Excel, VBA and R.
 The upload format is usually a source file or a comprehensive PDF File.

 Since I am a self-starter and I don't have a computer science background, the code works, but is usually not the most efficient

-Within the next 3 months, I will also add extensive explanations for the code.
-The same also applies for translation of old assignments and code from German language into English.
+I am currently using my "Covid free time" to build a typical integrated 3-statement model with a dashboard based on youtube tutorials and the "Gridlines Essential Financial Modelling" Course.

-Topics my code will cover:
+Further uploads will cover:

-#Operational tools
-#Spreadsheets and Code for private investing (Portfolio analysis)
-#Dataset Analysis (Time-series, Cross Sectional,Panel)
-#Data Visualization
-#simple Machine Learning/AI Models
+#Operational tools (Automation solutions for formatting and rearranging data)                                                                                                       #Spreadsheets and Financial models for private investing (DCF,Portfolio optimization)                                                                                               #Dataset Analysis (Time-series, Cross Sectional,Panel - I am planning to study econometrics in-depth during my masters next year)                                                #Data Visualization (I want to learn how to use ggplot2)
+#simple Machine Learning/AI Models  (I have some experience with decision tree algorithms and K-Nearest neighbour algorithms using the "Iris flower" dataset as training data)

 Have fun with the code

+WS (1) = Workshop 1, focus on Descriptive statistics
+WS (2) = Workshop 2, focus on Inferential statistics

+TS (1) = Time-Series Class (finished, but not ready for posting yet)